An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: The circuit

 The circuit is implemented according to the schematic in Fig.~\ref{fig:schblkconc}(b).
 Figure \ref{fig:simbanant1} shows a simulation of the whole circuit carried out with the Qucs software\footnote{Available under GPL license at \href{http://qucs.sourceforge.net/}{http://qucs.sourceforge.net}}, which guided the choice of the actual components and parameters.
 To match the impedance from 50$\,\Omega$ (generator) to a lower value suitable to increase the current in the coil, a $\lambda$/4 transmission-line transformer\cite{CollinBook} has been used.
 The relationship between the characteristic impedance of the line $Z_0$, and the impedances seen at the input side $Z_\mathrm{in}$ and output side $Z_\mathrm{out}$ of the transformer is given by:

 Thus, to have a large impedance variation towards lower values, it is necessary to have low-impedance transmission lines.
-Lines with characteristic impedance between 10$\,\Omega$ and 75$\,\Omega$ are available, but for simplicity we have chosen to use only 25$\Omega$ coaxial cables.
+Lines with characteristic impedance between 10$\,\Omega$ and 75$\,\Omega$ are available, but for simplicity we have chosen to use only 25$\,\Omega$ coaxial cables.
 Using two 25$\,\Omega$ coaxial cables in parallel (or equivalently four 50$\,\Omega$ cables), has approximately the same effect of using a single 12.5$\,\Omega$ cable, with the added advantage of power sharing between different cables, such that small ones can be used.
-With this choice, the impedance seen after the transformer towards generator is ideally 3.125$\,\Omega$, namely 16 times lower than the original value such that the current is 4 times higher.
-More dramatic impedance reductions are feasible by adding further cables in parallel, but parasitic resistances of a few 100\,m$\Omega$ of the coil (skin effect) and solder connections become a limiting factor.
+With this choice, the impedance seen after the transformer towards generator is 3.125$\,\Omega$, namely 16 times lower than the original value.
+More dramatic impedance reductions are feasible by adding further cables in parallel, until parasitic resistances of a few 100\,m$\Omega$ of the coil (skin effect) and solder connections may become a limiting factor.

 The matching network, which includes series capacitors and 25$\,\Omega$ \fs{coaxial} cables and incorporates the coil, serves to cancel the inductive reactance of the coil itself.
 The 25$\,\Omega$ cable sections also facilitate the installation and the manual capacitance tuning in the intricate environment close to the experimental chamber.
-After the last (tunable) capacitor C1, another $\lambda$/4 transformer rises again the impedance from 3.125$\,\Omega$ to 50$\,\Omega$, matching that of the dummy load.
-As can be seen from simulations shown in Fig.~\ref{fig:simbanant1}, in addition to a good matching, the current $I_1$ is greatly increased compared to what would be obtained using simply a 50$\,\Omega$ generator giving 100\,W, over a relatively wide frequency bandwidth of about 10\,MHz.
-Other graphs show the voltages $V_1$ and $V_2$ across capacitors C1 and C2, which are well below the maximum working voltage of ceramic capacitors such as the ATC 100B series.
+After the last (tunable) capacitor C1, another $\lambda$/4 transformer rises again the impedance from 3.125$\,\Omega$ to 50$\,\Omega$, matching that of the terminating load.
+As can be seen from simulations shown in Fig.~\ref{fig:simbanant1}(a), in addition to a good matching over a relatively wide frequency bandwidth (FWHM) of about 10\,MHz, the current $I_1$ is enhanced by a factor \smash{$\eta \simeq (Z_\mathrm{in}/\tilde{Z}_\mathrm{out})^{1/2} \lesssim 4$} with respect to the current that would be obtained using a generator transferring the same power onto a generic $50\,\Omega$ load (e.g., 2\,A$_\text{pp}$ for a 100\,W generator).
+Here, $\tilde{Z}_\mathrm{out} \gtrsim 3.125\,\Omega$ denotes the impedance seen at the output side of the step-down transformer taking also into account the 180\,mm-long transmission-line section.